How To Delete ALL Photos from your Android Device [October 2019]

 Sometimes you just need a fresh start.
-It might seem a little bit suspicious – why on Earth would you ever need to delete every photo on your phone?
+It might seem a little bit suspicious, or even scary – why on Earth would you ever need to delete every photo on your phone?
 There are some legitimate reasons.
-Perhaps you’re selling the phone to a friend, and you don’t need to do a full factory reset but you do want to get rid of your personal photos.
-Maybe you’re just tired of seeing the error message about Gallery not being able to start because there’s no room left on your SIM card.
-Maybe your significant other just gave you the old heave-ho, and you want to burn it all down so you can move on.
-Or maybe your partner is heading towards the phone with suspicion in their eyes and you need to nuke certain pictures right away.
-(We don’t judge.)
+Perhaps you’re selling the phone to a friend, and while you don’t need to do a full factory reset, you don’t feel comfortable with your friend having access to so many personal memories.
+Maybe you’ve already printed the photos you needed, or added them to a photography site.
+Maybe your significant other just gave you the old heave-ho, and you need to make room for all the stunning selfies you’ll be taking with your new boo.
+Or maybe you’ve got photographic evidence of some poor choices that you need to destroy from the universe before anyone finds out.
+(We don’t judge; we just provide information.)

 Whatever the reason, you’ve come here because you need these photos gone—and now.

 No worries.
 Deleting all your photos en masse is actually a pretty simple task to take on, and it’s only going to take a few steps to get it all done.
-So sit back, pour yourself a drink, and don’t stress—we’ll have you over Sandra or Jonathan (or whatever your ex’s name was) in no time.
+So sit back, pour yourself a drink, and don’t stress—we’ll have all of the evidence of that nast ex, those bad decisions, and even those weird blurry pictures you took of your friend’s dog gone in no time.

 Step One: Consider Backing Up Your Photos

 Look, we get it.
 For whatever reason, you don’t want to have any memories of the photos on your phone, and that’s understandable!
-There are plenty of reasons you could want to erase your entire history of photographs.
-Before you throw everything away though, we do recommend making a backup of your photos, just in case you do want to return to them someday.
-If you’re really set on there being no photographic trace of the events of your life (maybe you’re ghosting the system, for example), that’s cool too.
+We don’t need to know your whole story.
+Before you throw everything away, though, we do recommend making a backup of your photos, just in case you do want to return to them someday.
+If you’re really set on there being no photographic trace of the events of your life, or if you’ve already figured out how to back up the photos you do want to save, that’s cool too.
 Go on ahead and skip to step two.
 But for everyone else, here’s a quick guide on how to backup your photos.

 A quick note that, if all you’re looking to do is free up space on your device, Google Photos has an option that will delete all photos and videos from your device once they’ve been uploaded to the cloud.
-You simply slide open the menu on the left of the device, select “Free Up Space,” and the app will take care of the rest.
+As you can see in the screenshot above, the option appears right under the Backup notification, and allows you to click to make additional choices.
+You’ll see a message that alerts you to how much room you can free up, and how many items that will remove from your device.
+The message will confirm that the “items have been safely backed up to your Google account.”
 For some of you, this may be all you need.
 For everyone else, move on down to step two, in which I’ve included two options.

 Step Two: Deleting Your Photos